Tareck El Aissami was the Minister of Industries and National Production of Venezuela until his unexpected resignation in March 2023.

 In February 2017, the US Treasury Department charged El Aissami with drug trafficking.
 This saw his visa revoked, his assets in the United States confiscated and a ban placed on all US institutions from having financial or commercial dealings with him.
+It has announced a $10 million reward for information leading to El Aissami’s arrest.

 This accusation was first made by drug trafficker Walid Makled, and was confirmed in February 2019 by Major General Hugo Carvajal Barrios, Venezuela’s former intelligence chief, who accused El Aissami of having established links with the Lebanese Shiite militant organization since 2009.